-This form of destructive behaviour in Labradors, especially puppies is mainly due to a few things.
+This form of destructive behavior in Labradors, especially puppies is mainly due to a few things.

 Firstly it is due to boredom and chewing and destroying things is a way to keep itself entertained.

-Secondly due to its teething, and this teething problem may last till 7 months of age.
+Secondly, due to its teething, this teething problem may last till 7 months of age.

 Thirdly due to pent up of energy due to lack of proper physical activity and exercise.